 But that’s not all that is spooky…

-If you bring dogs into this property, dogs become stiff and all their attentions are turned to the staircase.
+If you bring dogs into this property, dogs become stiff, and all their attention is turned to the staircase.
 What could be there, we wonder?

 5. The Langham Hotel

-While many think of this as a swanky hotel located by Regent’s Park in Marylebone, it is in fact known to be haunted, spooking guests throughout 333 rooms.
+While many think of this as a swanky hotel located by Regent’s Park in Marylebone, it is haunted, spooking guests throughout 333 rooms.

 4. The Viaduct Tavern